Enhance Safety, Security, and Beauty with Low-Voltage Lighting

 Pathway Lighting

 Enhance your property’s safety and protect your guests from possible tripping hazards with proper pathway lighting.
-Path lights are generally short, downward-pointing lights that line either side of a pathway, sidewalk, or driveway.
+Path lights are generally short, downward-pointing fixtures that line the side of a pathway, sidewalk, or driveway.

 Though they’re most commonly installed for functionality purposes, they can nonetheless serve as valuable accents to any landscape layout.